With more and more Schools going through an academy conversion we thought a few tips on ensuring a smooth academy conversion might be of use.

 Having worked with schools for over 20 years, we have a strong grasp of the changing landscape of the education sector.

 “We would just like to thank you for the excellent support you gave in converting the Federation to a multi-academy trust.
-Your commitment and professionalism was second to none and you have certainly made this academy conversion easier than we anticipated.
+Your commitment and professionalism were second to none and you have certainly made this academy conversion easier than we anticipated.
 Your patience in dealing with the local authority was much admired!
 We look forward to working with you in the future”

 Mike Powell – School Business Manager – White Hills Federation